xrdocs/application-hosting/_tutorials/2016-06-08-ios-xr-ansible-container-deployment.md

 * Change the ansible host IP address from 10.1.1.20 (Gig0/0/0/0) address to 10.0.2.2 (gateway/laptop address) in /home/vagrant/iosxr-ansible/remote/ansible_hosts on devbox.
 * Change the remote_port  from 57722 to 2200 (forwarded port determined above, in your case it may be different) in /home/vagrant/iosxr-ansible/remote/ansible_cfg on devbox
 >
-Thus by using 10.0.2.2:2200 to run the playbook over the management port will significantly reduce the runtime of the playbook.
+Thus by using 10.0.2.2:2200 to run the playbook over the management port we significantly reduce the runtime of the playbook.

 Verify container is up from XR Linux shell: